Go to the Students section

 Project/DissertationProject/Dissertation is a detailed and substantial study of a topic of particular interest to the student.
 Undergraduate Project / Dissertations are usually carried out over two semesters and assessed in their last semester.

 SynopticSynoptic is an end of course, broad based study using theoretical methods from a range of acceptable modules within a specific subject.

 Independent StudyIndependent Study is an individual learning and assessment package agreed between the student and the Module Leader according to the practices determined by that Course/Subject.

 ExemptionExemption – Students may be granted an exemption from a module when they can demonstrate that they have met the learning outcomes of the module through prior study/experience.
 Please contact your Subject Co-ordinator if you wish to seek exemption from a module.

-ResitResit – If you have a resit, you will be notified via the Record and Results page on PIP.
+ResitResit – If you have a resit, you will be notified via the 'My Record & Results' page in Student Information.
 A resit will be indicated with a grade of RB, RC or RE.
 See University Regulations for details of grade boundaries for your course.

 Resit exams for Semester 1 assessment will be held around Easter vacation and Semester 2 resits will be held during July and for summer semester modules, resits will be held in November.
 You should not plan to be away during the resit periods until you are sure you will not need to take any resit exams.

-RetakeYou may only retake a module (implying attendance, submitting new coursework as well as retaking any examination) if you previously failed it or if you have been given a DR grade (disregard due to mitigating circumstances) .
-If you do retake a module that you have previously passed then only the original mark will be counted unless the previous take is a DR grade.
+RetakeYou may only retake a module (implying attendance, submitting new coursework as well as retaking any examination) if you previously failed it or if you have been given a DR grade (disregard due to exceptional circumstances).
+If you do retake a module that you have previously passed, then only the original mark will be counted unless the previous take is a DR grade.